JakeTRogers/timeBuddy/README.md

 # Display the time table of your last used timezones, color, and time format for a specific date
 timeBuddy -d 2024-06-06

+# Display the time table of your last used timezones, color, and time format for a specific date, highlighting the 3pm for New York
+timeBuddy -d 2024-06-06 -H 15-5
 ```